Add a Jira Software Data Center source

 When configuring the source, you must use the credentials of a native Jira Software user.
 Users managed by other identity providers such as Google aren’t supported.

-A Jira Software Server source indexes on-premises (server) content.
-To retrieve cloud content instead, see Add or edit a Jira Software Cloud source.
+A Jira Software Data Center source indexes on-premises (server) content.
+To retrieve cloud content instead, see Add a Jira Software Cloud source.

 Tip